djalbat/yapp/README.md

 Otherwise read on.

 Yapp is an advanced pretty printer and text editor.
 It has a powerful lexer and parser under the hood, and can process content after parsing in order to refine its appearance still further.
-The result is an experience that rivals the best open source and commercial editors. app is also fully configurable.
+The result is an experience that rivals the best open source and commercial editors.
+Yapp is also fully configurable.
 You can style it overall or target specific syntaxes.
-Its plugin architecture also makes it easy to support additional languages.
+Its plugin architecture additionally makes it easy to support any language.
 Lastly, Yapp supports [Fira Code](https://github.com/tonsky/FiraCode).

 ## Installation